-In an attempt to define what is obscenity, Supreme Court Justice Potter Steward wrote “I know it when I see it.”
+In an attempt to define what is obscenity, Supreme Court Justice Potter Steward wrote: “I know it when I see it.”
 Understanding that this article is on the subject of “what does a rat look like,” raising the way the U.S. Supreme Court has attempted to define what is and is not obscene material certainly (and understandably) may seem like a major disconnect.
-Understanding that to be a fair point, the adage of “I know it when I see it” actually has application to the query about the looks of a rat.
+Understanding that to be a fair point, the adage of “I know it when I see it” actually has an application to the query about the looks of a rat.
 This article provides you with some essential guidance on what a rat looks like.

 A Multitude of Species

 The reason why a concise answer to what a rat looks like is a complicated affair stems from the fact that rats really aren’t “one thing.”
 There are a significant number of different rat species.
 Moreover, there are an array of other species in the rodent families that look very similar to rats.

 As will be discussed more fully shortly, rats come in many different derivations or species.
 With that said, there are some common physical attributes that are shared by all types of rats.
 These include: